MIDDLE SCHOOL AUDITIONS

 Scene Night: Saturday February 7

 This program is about so much more than vocal ability.
-We do not only consider a students one minute singing audition to determine placement into this program.
+We do not only consider a student’s one minute singing audition to determine placement into this program.
 It is important to note that even though we have many, many students who meet the above requirements some will still not get in this time.

 Auditions

-October 22 - 28, 2025
+October 22 - 27, 2025

 NOTIFICATIONS OF ACCEPTANCE WILL GO OUT BY October 30